itsAzimjon/Dasturxon/readme.md

 - Cuisines, Menus, Invoices, Reviews, Statistics, ...
 - Membership System
 - Multi-Languages system.
-- Full administration you manage with it every single thing on the script.
+- Full administration you manage every single thing on the script.
-- Users can also register using social media accounts (support: facebook, and google).
+- Users can also register using social media accounts (support: Facebook, and Google).
 - OTP Authorization
 - SMTP Email system.
-- Geo-location (Google maps)
+- Geo-location (Google Maps)
-- Beautiful HTML5 and Animations with fully responsive design
+- Beautiful HTML5 and Animations with a fully responsive design
 - Cross-Browser